 The founders and directors of the CIDR, Prof. Stefan Kröll and Prof. Karsten Thorn, are well known experts in the field of dispute resolution and frequent speakers at national and international conferences.

-At the same time CIDR will investigate how international dispute resolution can be taught best at universities.
-In this regard, the CIDR shall further develop the current course program for the Bucerius Certificate in International Dispute Resolution.
-In addition, the CIDR shall promote junior researchers by identifying potential subjects for doctoral theses, connecting with potential contact persons to the point of co-supervision, offering advanced education courses and assisting publications.
+- Promotion of junior researchers by identifying potential subjects for doctoral theses, connecting with potential contact persons to the point of co-supervision, offering advanced education courses and assisting with publications.

 We thank Luther Rechtsanwaltsgesellschaft for their generous support of our Center.